tsoewignjo/DA_SQL_Queries/README.md

 # Introduction

-This is a data analysis project for a movie rental company using SQL Queries.
+This is a data analysis project using SQL Queries.

+# Objective
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to